 February 1 for March/April comprehensive examinations

 All students who take the comprehensive examination will receive their results by mail in a timely fashion.

 Students who fail the comprehensive examination shall be given one additional opportunity to pass.
 Students should meet immediately with their faculty advisors or designated personnel to review the outcomes.
 Prescribed programs of study should be designed to help students prepare for the second examination.
-After students have made substantial progress in the additional work prescribed by the department, students will be allowed to retake the comprehensive examinations.
-Students will be required to reapply for the comprehensive examination.
+After students have made substantial progress in the additional work prescribed by the department, students will be allowed to retake the comprehensive examination and will be required to reapply.
 Students who fail a second comprehensive examination are subject to academic dismissal.